vs2961/trie-slingshot/README.md

 ***Can I learn more about the server and/or the CLI?***

 Of course!
 Open up the folder corresponding to the part you wish to learn more about.

-***Will you secure a spot in the Slingshot Fellowship Program?***

-I don't know, it's up to them to decide.